raspberrypilearning/chatbot/en/step_4.md

 --- /hint ---
 --- /hints ---

-+ If you store your answer in a variable, then it can be used later.
++ If you store your answer in a **variable**, then it can be used later.
 Create a new variable called `name` to store your name.

 [[[generic-scratch-add-variable]]]